Citizenry/platform/docs/development-and-code/getting-started.md

 ## Overview

-### What does Ushahidi Do? <a id="what-does-ushahidi-do"></a>
+### What does StreetSignal Do? <a id="what-does-streetsignal-do"></a>

-* Ushahidi is a tool for collecting, managing, and visualizing data.
+* StreetSignal is a tool for collecting, managing, and visualizing data.
 * Data can be collected from anyone, anytime, anywhere by SMS, email, web, Twitter, and RSS.
 * Posts can be managed and triaged with filters and workflows.
 * Data can be viewed in many ways: on a map, in a list, or as a visualization.

-### Who is Ushahidi For? <a id="who-is-ushahidi-for"></a>
+### Who is StreetSignal For? <a id="who-is-streetsignal-for"></a>

-Anyone can use Ushahidi, but traditionally it has been a tool used by Crisis Responders, Human Rights Reporters, and Citizens & Governments \(such as election monitoring or corruption reporters\).
+Anyone can use StreetSignal, but traditionally it has been a tool used by Crisis Responders, Human Rights Reporters, and Citizens & Governments \(such as election monitoring or corruption reporters\).
 We also serve environmental mappers, asset monitoring, citizen journalism, international development, and many others.

 ### Technical Specifications <a id="technical-specifications"></a>